What Does Cyber Insurance Cover?

 • Expenses related to restoring encrypted or lost data.

-Business Interruption and Financial Loss
+3. Business Interruption And Financial Loss

-Legal Fees and Compliance
+4. Legal Fees And Compliance Support

 Unfortunately, data breaches may have serious legal consequences.
 Cyber insurance provides: